 Contemporary source materials like news, government records and information, and economic and geospatial data are vital to original scholarly research in the humanities and social sciences.
 Historically, research libraries have ensured that the global information “supply chain” served researchers well.
-But since the advent of digital media and the web, money, politics and technology have altered the supply chain in ways that complicate the role libraries play in provisioning materials for academic research.
+But since the advent of digital media and the web, money, politics and technology have altered the supply chain in ways that complicate the role academic libraries play in provisioning materials.

-The 2018 Global Resources Collections Forum, in Chicago on May 17-18, will explore how CRL and its community can more effectively support research and scholarly practice in this new environment.
-Held in conjunction with CRL's 2018 Council of Voting Members meeting, the Forum is an opportunity for representatives of CRL libraries to help shape CRL's programs and strategic agenda.
+The 2018 Global Resources Collections Forum, in Chicago on May 17-18, will explore how CRL and its community can adapt to this new environment.
+The Forum, held in conjunction with CRL's 2018 Council of Voting Members meeting, is an opportunity for representatives of CRL libraries to help shape CRL's programs and strategic agenda.

 Downtown Chicago: University of Chicago Gleacher Center

 450 North Cityfront Plaza Driv e

 CRL has arranged for special rates at the Hyatt Regency Chicago, 151 East Wacker Drive.
 Reservations can be made online at https://aws.passkey.com/go/2018CenterResearchLibraries